ngx-formly/ngx-formly/demo/src/app/guides/expression-properties.md

 ## Conditional Rendering

-HideExpression property is used to set the hide property of your field.
-The value of this property can be `string, function or boolean`.
+The `hideExpression` property is used to set the hide property of your field.
+The value of this property can be `string`, `function` or `boolean`.
 Below is an example of each of them.

 First option with *string value*:

-You can see an example with [here](https://stackblitz.com/edit/angular-formly-f79kb3?file=app/app.component.ts)
+You can see an example [here](https://stackblitz.com/edit/angular-formly-f79kb3?file=app/app.component.ts)
 ```typescript
 {
   key: 'iLikeTwix',